An Ensemble Method for Producing Word Representations focusing on the Greek Language: Data Sources and Tools

 \subsection{Wikipedia Corpus}

-Wikipedia is the largest, in more than 200 distinct languages, free online encyclopedia.
-The corresponding text is considered of high quality since the articles are edited, rendering Wikipedia an excellent tool for natural language processing in most languages.
-It was used in various functions such as information extraction \cite{Wu2010} or word sense disambiguation \cite{Mihalcea2007}.
+Wikipedia is the largest, with content in more than 200 distinct languages, free online encyclopedia.
+The quality standards followed by authors and the rigorous revisions by editors of the Wikipedia community are ensuring that the articles are of high quality.
+It has been used in various tasks, among others in information extraction \cite{Wu2010} or word sense disambiguation \cite{Mihalcea2007}.

-In this work, we used the first 10\textsuperscript{9} bytes of the English Wikipedia dump on March 3, 2006 provided by Matt Mahoney\footnotemark.
+In this paper, we used the first 10\textsuperscript{9} bytes of the English Wikipedia dump on March 3, 2006 provided by Matt Mahoney\footnotemark.
 The data is UTF-8 encoded XML consisting primarily of English text.
 The English Wikipedia corpus contains 243K article titles.
 The primary preprocessing step was to extract the text content from the XML dumps.
 For this purpose, the script wikifil.pl was used as published by Matt Mahoney.
 The final preprocessed file consists from 680MB of text data and 124M words.

 In addition, the Greek Wikipedia dump from December 2018 was used for training.
 A few basic preprocessing steps were implemented.
-These steps included lowering cases of all words and removing punctuation.
+These steps included lowercasing of all words and removing punctuation.
 The finalized text file used for training contains 800MB of text data and 68M words.